-Betta fish are called the Siamese Fighting Fish because of its behavior towards other males of the same species.
-You cannot keep two or more males in the same tank.
-If more than one male fish are placed in the same tank, they will fight until only one of them remains.
+It is called the Siamese Fighting Fish because of its behavior towards other males of the same species.
+Males will fight with other male conspecifics.
+You simply cannot keep two or more males in the same tank unless you have an extremely large fish tank.
+If more than one male is placed in the same tank, they will fight until only one of them remains.
 They will flare out their gill covers and erect their fins showing the other fish their fighting posture.
+This is a natural response that is for protecting their territory or to protect their eggs from rival males.
 This behavior is also why they are kept separated in small containers at the store.

-There are ways to see this behaviour without introducing another male betta fish.
+There are ways to see this flaring behaviour without introducing another male.
 One way is to use a small hand mirror and place it up against the tank glass so that the male may see his reflection.
-The Betta will mistake his reflection as another male and the fighting posture should then be displayed.
+The male will mistake his reflection as another male and the fighting posture should then be displayed.
 Doing this too often may lead to an overly stressed fish though.

 Scientific Name : Betta splendens